fortitudo-tech/fortitudo.tech/README.rst

 and let conda handle the installation of dependencies before installing the package using pip.
 You can do this by following these steps::

-   conda create -n fortitudo.tech python=3.10 scipy pandas matplotlib -y conda activate fortitudo.tech conda install -c conda-forge cvxopt=1.3 -y pip install fortitudo.tech
+   conda create -n fortitudo.tech -c conda-forge python=3.11 scipy pandas=1.5 matplotlib cvxopt conda activate fortitudo.tech pip install fortitudo.tech

 The examples might require you to install additional packages, e.g., seaborn and